 Admission: 5 & under - Free, Youth (6-12 yrs) - $3 USD, Teen (13-17 yrs) - $4 USD, Adult (18-61 yrs) - $7 USD, Senior Citizens (62 & up) - $5 USD

 2. Jefferson's own haunted tour at the Grove

-The Grove, also referred to as the Stilley-Young House, is a historic home that was built in 1861.
+The Grove in Jefferson, TX is also referred to as the Stilley-Young House, a historic home that was built in 1861.
 It is listed on the National Register of Historic Places and is also a “Recorded Texas Historic Landmark”.
 This historic house has the dubious honour of allegedly being one of the most haunted places in Texas!
 Incidentally, the Grove has been featured in a TV series called “If Walls Could Talk”.
 It was also chosen to be among the top 12 most haunted houses in America and was additionally named as one of the 8 scariest places in Texas.